-When using cast iron for cooking it can be difficult to gauge how hot a cast-iron Dutch oven, pot, pan, or skillet can become.
-Sure we can use tools to measure the heat of the contents of a cast-iron pot to cook food to perfection, but we cannot measure the heat of the cast-iron itself.
+When using cast iron for cooking, it can be challenging to gauge how hot a cast-iron Dutch oven, pot, pan, or skillet can become.
+Sure, we can use tools to measure the heat of the contents of a cast-iron pot to cook food to perfection, but we cannot measure the heat of the cast iron itself.

-Now that we know what types of temperatures cast iron and enamel can withstand let’s take a look at cast-iron itself in greater length, it is probably worth noting that the modern Dutch oven can be used on all heat sources.
+Now that we know what types of temperatures cast iron and enamel can withstand, let’s look at cast iron itself in greater length.
+It is probably worth noting that the modern Dutch oven can be used on all heat sources.

 That might feel like a useless piece of information to some, but establishing clarity on that can be a little daunting when there are so many heat sources available in 21st-century cooking.